 Minors must be officially declared and reflected in the degree evaluation prior to the census date (official 12th class day for fall and spring, 4th class day for summer).
 Courses counting toward undeclared minors will not be included in the program of study.

 Double majors must be officially declared and reflected in the degree evaluation prior to the census date (12th day of class, 4th class day for summer).
 Courses counting toward undeclared majors will not be included in the program of study.

 If a program of study has listed specific courses that can count as electives, then only those will be eligible unless an adjustment is made by your academic advisor.
 If there is no specified list, then any course will count as long as enough open elective hours exist in your program of study to cover the entire course.

 These courses can only be covered if they are included in your program of study as documented within the degree evaluation tool.
 This is based on their current program of study at the time of payment up to the census date (12th class day, 4th class day for summer).
 If they are “extra” courses to get you into a major and not part of your current program of study, then they are not eligible.

 Certain certificate programs and Teacher Certifications (with other limiting factors) are eligible for federal aid.
 Certificate programs must be approved for federal aid by the US Department of Education and noted below.
-Teacher Certification is a special program that is offered through the College of Education and has additional factors that affect students' aid eligibility.
+Teacher Certification is a special program that is offered through the School of Education & Human Development and has additional factors that affect students' aid eligibility.

 Courses taken for certificates not listed below must also count towards your major or minor in the degree evaluation to be counted for Federal Financial Aid eligibility.